mysociety/fixmystreet/customising/send_reports.md

 report will show a "when sent" date if the `send_reports` task has processed it successfully.

+## Technical investigation

+If you have access to your server and are comfortable using the command line, you can manually run the `send-reports` script.
+Normally you never need to do this -- because, as described above, FixMyStreet runs it using `crontab` every five minutes.
+But if you're investigating why reports aren't sending, you can run the script manually with the `--debug` option.
+As the script loops through each of the reports it's trying to send, it will try to print out useful detail for each attempt.
+It also makes it clear if the script hasn't found *any* reports to send.
+Run this with:

+    bin/cron-wrapper send-reports --debug

 ## Alternatives to email

 Although by default FixMyStreet sends reports by email, it's possible to inject reports *directly* into some